open-telemetry/opentelemetry-collector-contrib/exporter/signalfxexporter/README.md

 # SignalFx Metrics Exporter

-This exporter can be used to send metrics to SignalFx.
+This exporter can be used to send metrics and events to SignalFx.

 Apart from metrics, the exporter is also capable of sending metric metadata (properties and tags) to SignalFx.
 Currently, only metric metadata updates from